Elizabeth Underhill - Obituary

 She is survived by her husband of 67 years, Clyde Underhill; children, Diana Underwood, Marina Walker and Clyde (Phyllis) Underhill Jr., Johnny Underhill and Cindy (Charles) Trautwein; 13 grandchildren; 19 great-grandchildren; and two great-great-grandchildren.

-Funeral services will be held at 10 a.m. on Wednesday, Sept.
-23, at Schoppenhorst, Underwood and Brooks Funeral Home on Preston Highway at John Harper Highway.
-Burial will be in Kentucky Veterans Cemetery Central in Radcliff.
-Visitation will be from 1-8 p.m. on Tuesday, Sept.
-22.
+Funeral services will be held at Noon, on Monday, Sept.
+21, at Schoppenhorst, Underwood and Brooks Funeral Home on Preston Highway at John Harper Highway.
+Burial will be in Kentucky Veterans Cemetery Central in Radcliff on Wednesday.
+Visitation will be from 1-8 p.m. on Sunday, Sept.
+20.